digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/lifecycling/fixed-rate-bond.rst

   :start-after: -- CREATE_CLOCK_UPDATE_EVENT_BEGIN
   :end-before: -- CREATE_CLOCK_UPDATE_EVENT_END

-Now, we have what we need to actually lifecycle the bond:
+Now, we have what we need to actually lifecycle the bond.
+The ``Evolve`` choice of the lifecycle rule is exercised to process the time event:

 .. literalinclude:: ../../finance-lifecycling/daml/Scripts/FixedRateBond.daml
   :language: daml